Carbon dioxide scrubber: Activated carbon

 Activated carbon can be used as a carbon dioxide scrubber.
 Air with high carbon dioxide content, such as air from fruit storage locations, can be blown through beds of activated carbon and the carbon dioxide will adhere to the activated carbon [adsorption].
 Once the bed is saturated it must then be "regenerated" by blowing low carbon dioxide air, such as ambient air, through the bed.
 This will release the carbon dioxide from the bed, and it can then be used to scrub again, leaving the net amount of carbon dioxide in the air the same as when the process was started.

 Metal-organic frameworks (MOFs)

-Metal-organic frameworks are one of the most promising new technologies for carbon dioxide capture and sequestration via adsorption.
-Although no large-scale commercial technology exists nowadays, several research studies have indicated the great potential that MOFs have as a CO2 adsorbent.
-Its characteristics, such as pore structure and surface functions can be easily tuned to improve CO2 selectivity over other gases.

-A MOF could be specifically designed to act like a CO2 removal agent in post-combustion power plants.
-In this scenario, the flue gas would pass through a bed packed with a MOF material, where CO2 would be stripped.
-After saturation is reached, CO2 could be desorbed by doing a pressure or temperature swing.
-Carbon dioxide could then be compressed to supercritical conditions in order to be stored underground or utilized in enhanced oil recovery processes.
-However, this is not possible in large scale yet due to several difficulties, one of those being the production of MOFs in great quantities.